The Maharajas’ Express

 “May I have your kind attention?
 Who are you?”
 He asks no one in particular.
 “You are not only a body – you are a blessed being!”
 Some of the passengers nod attentively, others wander off to take photographs of the near-pristine sculptures that adorn these 1,000-year-old temples.

-“Nothing is new under the sun,” says Mr Singh.
+“Nothing is new under the sun,” declares Mr Singh.
 “Look at these carvings!
 See the monkey business between man and woman?
 The woman worried about her muffin tops?
 The man reaching for her?
 Nothing is new under the sun!”

 We meet a new guide almost every day, all with excellent English, most with a good sense of humour. (“See these milk urns?
 The writing says how much water they have added to the milk – and sometimes how much milk was added to the water.”)
 A couple of times, however, it feels as though we don’t need any guidance at all.

-The first time it happens is at the Taj Mahal, the grandest jewel in India’s crown, the “tear-drop on the cheek of time”, a place so photographed and mythologised that it seems almost unnecessary to try and capture it.
+The first time it happens is at the Taj Mahal, the grandest jewel in India’s crown, the “tear-drop on the cheek of time”, a place so photographed and mythologised that it seems almost unnecessary to try and capture it here.
 Perhaps it’s enough to say that as far as the death business goes, this is about as beautiful as it’s possible to be.

 The other time is in the holy city of Varanasi.
 Death looms large here too, death of the here and now, with 24-hour public cremations taking place on the banks of the Ganges.
 Above the ceremonies, black kites swoop ominously over buildings which seem to be crumbling into the holy river.
 For Hindus, there is no better way to enter the afterlife than here, returned to ash by the holy river.